 Discover the Exact Activity That Affected Your Sales

 With all of this information properly calculated and demonstrated, you’ll be able to see what and who affected your sales at a given time.

 Complexity of Calculation

 The first issue retailers usually face is regarding data quality.
-Some of them grab data from marketplaces, instead of the rival’s website.
-Some use self-made parsers.
-Some hire people to do it manually, or buy cheap solutions that deliver low-quality data.
-As a result, poor data leads to poor pricing decisions.
+Some of them grab data from marketplaces, instead of taking data from their rival’s website directly.
+Other companies use self-made parsers.
+Some hire people to scrape data manually or buy cheap solutions that deliver low-quality data.
+This low-quality data often leads to poor pricing decisions.

-With that said, if you define your key competitors correctly, you’ll be able to choose the best products for promotion, set competitive-yet-profitable prices, forecast demand and inventory, increase total sales by driving associated products, etc.
+With Competera's pricing software, category managers get a comprehensive market vision and a precise understanding of the real assortment intersection with other retailers which helps to identify your direct competitors.
+If you define your key competitors correctly, you’ll be able to choose the best products for promotion, set competitive-yet-profitable prices, forecast demand and inventory, increase total sales by driving associated products, and much more.